-Causes and Signs of a Staph Infection on Your Feet
+Causes and Signs of a Foot Staph Infection

 Staph infections on the feet occur when bacteria enter the foot through a cut, scrape, or wound in the skin.
 The most common causes of a foot staph infection include: